BrianWhelanDublin/milestone-project-4/TESTING.md

         - The main navigation is then accessed by clicking the burger menu.
         - This shows the main navigation items.
-        - At different points on the site, there are buttons that link back to shopping or the checkout, etc for the user's convenience.
+        - At different points on the site, some buttons link back to shopping or the checkout, etc for the user's convenience.

             - <p float="left"><img src="readme-images/testing/keep-shopping.png" alt="Image of keep shopping buttons" width="450px" height="150px"/></p>